-Twin Oaks Country Club, as such was just a gleam in the individual eyes of a dozen men that June night in 1955 when first they gathered in the lobby of the City Utilities building on Central Street.
+Twin Oaks Country Club was just a gleam in the individual eyes of a dozen men one June night in 1955 when they first gathered in the lobby of the City Utilities building on Central Street.

 That first meeting was a sort of person-to-person undertaking with Jim Robinett, Dean Miller and “Doc” Seabough passing the word around among men they thought might be interested in forming a new club.
 Thus, when the meeting settled down to its first serious discussion, those three had been joined by such others as Willard Graff, J. B. (Cap) Kidd, C.W.
 Johnson, Dick Smith, Merrill Dubach, Jim Rundell, Marvin Castleberry and Dick Stahl.

-First actual word of the country club project to reach the public at large was contained in a Springfield News and Leader editorial column on July 10, 1955, in which it was revealed that formation of a club was actually under way and that it was to be located on the Morriset farm.
+The first actual word of the country club project to reach the public at large was contained in a Springfield News and Leader editorial column on July 10, 1955, in which it was revealed that formation of a club was actually under way and it was to be located on the Morriset farm.

-From that moment there was a virtual rush of volunteers, all of whom were potential members.
-There was a rush of others too, which proposed other lands on which a club could be located.
+From that moment there was a rush of volunteers, all of whom were potential members, some of which proposed other lands on which a club could be located.
 In the end, there were no fewer than 18 sites proposed.
-The club’s initial nucleus, meanwhile, had begun the circulation of “petitions” upon which prospective members were to fix their signatures.
+Meanwhile, the club’s initial leaders had begun the circulation of “petitions” upon which prospective members were to fix their signatures.
 By the end of July, 190 names had been secured and by mid-September the total had topped 350.
-It was then time to call a mass meeting of those who professed to be interested, but rather than attempt to assemble all the applicants, a special invitation when out to every sixth name among the first 240 on the rolls to attend a meeting at the Kentwood Arms to hear an outline of the financing plan that had been decided upon by the 12-man steering committee.
-A representative of the Columbian National Life Insurance Co., of Pittsburgh appeared before this group.
+It was then time to call a mass meeting of those who professed to be interested, but rather than attempt to assemble all the applicants, a special invitation went out to every sixth name among the first 240 people, to attend a meeting at the Kentwood Arms.
+An outline of the financing plan that had been decided upon by the 12-man steering committee was to be discussed with the attendees.

-By this time, two final decisions had been reached on a site: the 178 acre Art Johnson farm on Highway M, a short distance west of Fremont Street Road.
-The name of “Twin Oaks” had also been decided upon — even though closer examination disclosed there wasn’t a single oak tree on the premises.
+Concluding the meeting, two final decisions had been reached: the club would be located on the 178 acre Art Johnson farm on Highway M, a short distance west of Fremont Street and the name of “Twin Oaks” had been adopted— even though closer examination disclosed there wasn’t a single oak tree on the premises.

 Since September 18, Cap Kidd had worn the formal title of “manager” of the new club.
-It was his task to keep the books in order and to collect the initial payments—$60 if the new member wanted to go along on the $660 easy payment play, $600 if he wanted to pay it out in one lump sum.
+It was his task to keep the books in order and to collect the initial payments—$60 if the new member wanted to go along on the $660 easy payment plan or $600 if he wanted to pay one lump sum.
 By mid-November, 310 persons—an agreed upon total for a closed membership—had affiliated the club and papers of Incorporation of Twin Oaks Country Club had been dispatched to Jefferson City.

-On December 8, (all of this was still in 1955) formal purchase of the Art Johnson farm was consummated, a deal that was especially favorable to the club through the graciousness of Mr. Johnson’s Widow and of Ralph Foster.
-Mr. Johnson, before his death, had said that he never wanted the farm broken up into a real estate development; Mrs. Johnson and Foster expressed the feeling that a country club would ideally fulfill those desires.
+On December 8, 1955 formal purchase of the Art Johnson farm was achieved, a deal that was especially favorable to the club through the graciousness of Mr. Johnson’s Widow and of Ralph Foster.
+Mr. Johnson, before his death, said he never wanted the farm broken up into a real estate development; Mrs. Johnson and Mr. Foster expressed the feeling that a country club would ideally fulfill those desires.

-So, now Twin Oaks was in business, a going concern.
+Twin Oaks was now in business.
 A board of directors had been elected by the membership and under terms of the club’s charter, the four men receiving the highest total of votes were to be declared elected for a three-year term, the next four men for two years and the next four for one year.
 Thereafter four vacancies were to be filled by membership ballot each year.